 Exploring Perfume Types — A Fragrance Lover’s Guide

 Have you ever wondered why some fragrances are labeled parfum, while others are called eau de parfum, eau de toilette or cologne?
-You’re not alone.
-It can seem confusing, but there's a simple principle that lies behind the lingo: the difference between perfume types is the amount of perfume concentration they contain.
+You’re definitely not alone.

 The amount of perfume concentration affects a scent's longevity as well.
 An Eau de Parfum will typically last four to five hours on the skin, while a Parfum will last for six to eight hours or longer.